picfight/pfcdata/README.md

 ## APIs

-The pfcdata block explorer is exposed by two APIs: a PicFight implementation of the [Insight API](https://github.com/bitpay/insight-api) (EXPERIMENTAL), and its own JSON HTTP API.
+The pfcdata block explorer is exposed by two APIs: a Decred implementation of the [Insight API](https://github.com/bitpay/insight-api) (EXPERIMENTAL), and its own JSON HTTP API.
 The Insight API uses the path prefix `/insight/api`.
 The pfcdata API uses the path prefix `/api`.

 ### Insight API (EXPERIMENTAL)